MikeyBeez/Ollama_Agents/docs/architecture_guide.md

-# 🌈 Ollama_Agents: Comprehensive Architecture Guide 🤖
+# 🏗️ Ollama_Agents: Comprehensive Architecture Guide 🤖

 Welcome to the magical world of Ollama_Agents! 🎉 This guide will take you on a journey through the architecture and components of our AI assistant builder.
 It's like having a LEGO set for AI - mix, match, and build your dream assistant! 🧱✨

-## 🚀 Introduction and Key Features
+## 1. 🌐 Overview

 Ollama_Agents is a modular and flexible framework for creating AI assistants.
-Here are some of its key features:
+It leverages the Ollama API and is designed with extensibility in mind, allowing users to create and interact with multiple AI agents.

+## 2. 🚀 Key Features

+- 🎭 Multi-agent system: Interact with multiple AI personalities
+- 🔀 Easy agent selection from the main menu
 - 🎨 Colorful command-line interface
 - 🧠 Enhanced memory management
 - 🔍 Integrated DuckDuckGo search capabilities